 The year of the cat?
 2010 was a year of adventures and intrigue for a pair of Palo Alto cats.
 A tabby named Tiger escaped from Classic Pet Grooming on Arastradero Road and an impostor cat was mistakenly offered to his family in his place.
 The real Tiger turned up in Los Altos weeks later and is back home.
 Another cat, Henry, was MIA in September until he somehow found his way to his owner's Terman Middle School classroom.

 Lost treasure: Menlo Park resident Victor Lee was shocked to discover in January that his safe-deposit box in Palo Alto, which he had not accessed since 1998, had been declared "abandoned," its contents turned over to the state in 2001, as required by law.
 Lee had unwittingly allowed his account at the bank, which changed hands two times in the intervening years, to become inactive.
-Fortunately, after Lee filed a claim, the state returned the box to him in February — with all his valuables still in it.
+Fortunately, after Lee filed a claim, the state returned the box to him in February -- with all his valuables, including his mother's diamond ring, still in it.
+Lesson learned.